bonny/WordPress-Simple-History/tests/readme.md

 - Install required dependencies with `$ docker-compose run --rm php-cli composer install`.
 - Copy `dump.sql` to `tests/_data/dump.sql`.
   This is the starting database fixture, containing the WordPress state that the tests start from.
 It's a minimal, starting environment shared by all tests.
 The file is not included in the repo.
+- Manually download [Jetpack](https://wordpress.org/plugins/jetpack/) and [WP Crontrol](https://wordpress.org/plugins/wp-crontrol/) and place in `tests/plugins`.
+The plugins are are used to test that Simple History catches changes in those plugins.
 - Start containers required for testing:
   `$ docker compose up -d`.
   This will start WordPress, MariaDB and a Headliess Chrome using Selenium.